 The cost of the building is at least $2,500,000 (in 2007 dollars, adjusted for inflation).

 Major renovations.
-(1) Major renovations to Federal buildings that are commercial and multi-family high-rise residential buildings, for which design for construction began on or after [INSERT DATE ONE YEAR AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER], must be designed to meet the requirements of paragraph (c) or (d) of this section, as applicable, if:
+(1) Major renovations to Federal buildings that are commercial and multi-family high-rise residential buildings, for which design for construction began on or after [DATE ONE YEAR AFTER DATE OF PUBLICATION IN THE FEDERAL REGISTER], must be designed to meet the requirements of paragraph (c) or (d) of this section, as applicable, if:

 (i) The renovation is a major renovation to a public building as defined in 40 U.S.C.
 3301 and for which transmittal of a prospectus to Congress is required under 40 U.S.C.
 3307; or